KmolYuan/optimization-learning/group.md

 The piston uses the push on the lever trigger to reduce the volume of the cylinder, thus forcing the water out of the gun barrel.
 This force on the trigger causes a fast moving stream of water due to the constricted size of the barrel.*

+This model is simplified as a more easy-measurable sketch.

 # Problem Formulation